vpetridis/pern-todo/README.md

 - Create client with React
 - Learn and implement Reactstrap, Bootstrap and Semantic UI for the Fronted
 - Use Modals for editing entries
+- Reverse the todos list from newer to older
-- Us Classes and function Components, interchangeably
+- Use Classes and function Components, interchangeably

 # TODO
 - Build responsive multigrid auto-layout